cassiecapewell/coding-challenges/README.md

 ### 🧐 Why?

-* a chance to work through different puzzles and scenarios
+* a chance to work through different puzzles
 * daily coding helps to solidify core concepts
 * what better way to deepen my understanding of the language than to use it?